 When you make substitutions in Standard Mode, the play clock will stop while the Substitution window is displayed.
 The computer will automatically substitute for players who are injured or tired according to the Coaching Profile.
 You may choose to make additional substitutions for a particular play, but if you subsequently choose another play, the computer will disregard your previous substitutions and again make its own substitutions based on the Coaching Profile.

 Advanced

-In Advanced mode, you can customize playcalling anyway you choose.
+In Advanced mode, you can customize playcalling any way you choose from the field by pressing [F3].

 Your options are: